chylex/Better-Controls/README.md

 Source Code
 ===========

+The `main` branch includes both the Fabric and Forge version in a single project.
+The project uses Mojang mappings.
+The root project contains common source code and resource files, and the `Fabric` and `Forge` folders are subprojects with loader-specific files.

+The `main` branch always has the latest development version.
+Before updating to a new Minecraft version, a new branch is created from the `main` branch (for example, before the mod is updated to `1.18`, a branch named `1.17` will be created).
+Further development of older versions may continue in these branches in case backports or version-specific fixes are needed.

-The `main` branch includes the latest version for Fabric.
-Older versions and their Forge equivalents are in branches named `fabric/<version>` and `forge/<version>`.
+Older versions from before the merge of the Fabric and Forge versions can be found in branches named `fabric/<version>` and `forge/<version>`.

 ## Contributing

-All contributions should target the `main` branch, unless the contribution is specifically made for older versions.
-Every feature must be portable to Forge to ensure parity, unless the feature adds integration with another mod that is only compatible with one mod loader.
-Integrations for Forge-only mods should target the most recent `forge/<version>` branch.
+All contributions should target the `main` branch and work in both Fabric and Forge, unless the contribution is specifically targeting older versions or a specific mod loader.

 For any larger contributions, please [open an issue](https://github.com/chylex/Better-Controls/issues/new) first before you make a PR.